impetus-js/macro-repo-stuff/docs/top-level-docs/features-and-benefits.md

       2. Fetched url data
       3. Queried SQL or GraphQL data
       4. File data
-      5. Authorizations
+      5. Authorization
+2. Code & packages are atomic
+   1. All code does a single thing
+   2. Packages only contain business rules
+   3. Frontend and backend code are completely separated
+   4. Packages are singularly focused
-2. Opinionated & strict standards affords us some extra benefits
+3. Opinionated & strict standards affords us some extra benefits
    1. Code can be auto generated
    2. Engineers can focus on what matters.
 Business logic
    3. Codemods are simpler